raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 # Use lncli on a Different Computer
 It is possible to run lnd on the RaspiBolt, and run lncli on a different computer.
 The instructions below explain how to install and run lncli on a Windows PC and communicate with the RaspiBolt.
-Instructions for running on a different computer (MAC, Linux, ...) will be basically identical.
+Instructions for running on a different computer (MAC, Linux, ...) will be very similar.

-In these instructions, it is assumed the lncli computer is on the local LAN, but it is possible to also have the lncli computer outside the local LAN.
+In these instructions, it is assumed the lncli computer is on the same LAN as the RaspiBolt, but it is possible to also have the lncli computer outside the local LAN.

 ## RaspiBolt